 Head off potential problems when scheduling the match: If you are unsure if the courts will be available, or unsure about whether you can play your match before the lights go off, or unsure if your opponent will be comfortable playing with the conditions of the court, please inform your opponent about as much as you can, then agree on a plan.
 You could suggest coming to the court site, then having an alternate site to go to in case your home court is full, unsuitable, or unplayable in anyway.
 Make sure your opponent agrees to this when scheduling the match.

 If you or your opponent is over 20 minutes late to the match, it is reasonable at that point for the player who showed up to go home and take a default win.
 But before leaving, the player who showed up should call and/or text the other player to make sure that they communicated correctly about the time and location of the match.
+Contact the League Coordinator if a player fails to show and either does not follow up, or shows little or no concern about it.
+No shows are not tolerated in the league and can lead to suspension from league play, subject to the discretion of the League Coordinator.
+Typically, the League Cooordinator will follow the 3 strikes protocol that is outlined in our Unsportsmanlike Conduct section.

 Default Alert: If a player assumes for any reason (e.g. rain) that the match has been canceled, but does not communicate to his points via text or phone call first, he can be defaulted if the other player shows up and believes the conditions are playable.
 If you think the match should be canceled on the day of the match, you must communicate via text or phone call with your opponent and receive a response before deciding not to go to the match site.
 Both players must agree that the match is defaulted, otherwise show up to play.
 DO NOT CANCEL MATCHES VIA EMAIL.